What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 Notre Dame de Paris

-Update February 19, 2020: Due to it being rebuilt, the Notre-Dame Cathedral is currently closed to the public.
-You can still walk up to -and around- it in order to enjoy its resplendent architecture which still qualifies it as one of Paris’ iconic monuments.
+Update April 15, 2024: Due to ongoing reconstruction, the Notre-Dame Cathedral remains closed to the public.
+The reopening has been announced for December 2024.
+Meanwhile, you can still walk up to -and around- it in order to enjoy its resplendent architecture which still qualifies it as one of Paris’ iconic monuments.

 Churches are architectural marvels, both on the inside and outside.